devtheorem/peachy-sql/CONTRIBUTING.md

 > [!NOTE]
 > By default, database tests will attempt to run on a database named `PeachySQL`.
-> To override connection settings, create a `LocalConfig.php` class in the `test/src`
+> To override connection settings, create a `test/config.php` file which returns
-> directory which extends `Config` and overrides the desired methods.
+> an instance of `Config` with the desired property values.

 ## Formatting and static analysis